duokobia/films_and_models/README.md

 # Credits

 This web application was solely implemented by me following the XXXX XXX XXXXX requirements.
-I have drawn inspiration from a couple of resources which includes:
+Background image was gotten from upslash website and attribution was done in the app's html and css page it was used.
+I drew inspiration from a couple of resources which includes:

 websites:
 - https://unsplash.com/